ulissigroup/vasp-interactive/README.md

-`VaspInteractive` is also possible to combine with some more complex optimizers like `al_mlp+amptorch`, as the following benchmark for a 7-atom Cu cluster shows, comparing with single point VASP calculators, `VaspInteractive` is capable of reducing the electronic scf steps by
+`VaspInteractive` is also possible to combine with some more complex optimizers like `al_mlp+amptorch`, as the following benchmark for a 7-atom Cu cluster shows, comparing with single point VASP calculators, `VaspInteractive` is capable of reducing the electronic scf steps by up to 90%.

 ![benchmark-3](examples/mlp_examples/mlp_online_parent_scf.png)